 Karin Alvtegen's masterful thrillers are a psychological tour de force.
 Highly recommended is Missing: A homeless woman is wrongly accused of murder and it is up to her to solve the crime while remaining hidden from the authorities.
 Gradually the reader learns more about her background via flashbacks of her privileged yet oppressive upbringing and an epic fail of a mother.
 Her sole ally is a samaritan teenager.
 As the mutual trust develops between them, his computer savviness and her street-smarts combine to form an ad hoc investigative team which must thwart the killer in a suspenseful race against time.
 A movie adaptation of the same title was made in 2006.
 Alvtegen's other books include Guilt, Betrayal, Shame (a.k.a.
 Sacrifice), and Shadow.

 If Karin Fossum is Norway's queen of crime, Jo Nesbø is their darling prince, grabbing much of the market share of the Scandicrime wave reaching American shores in the wake of Stieg Larssen's posthumous popularity.
 The arthouse crowd has seen his book Headhunters (Hodejegerne) adapted into a film recently and are trembling with anticipation for Martin Scorsese's interpretation of The Snowman to hit the big screen.
 The popular Harry Hole series is clever, violent, and loaded with dark humor.
-Each book sports a well-structured theme and the frenetic pace of the narrative moves like a first-person shooter.
+Each book sports a well-structured theme and Nesbø's narrative moves with the frenetic pace of a first-person shooter.
 Each book stands on its own but leaves a certain cliffhanger element with regards to the characters' fates.
 Nesbø's colorful detective Hole is a soul-searching, intermittantly recovering alchoholic who maniacally hunts down his perp.
 The Harry Hole series never disappoints with clever plot construction and interesting scientific and historical facts woven in as bonus material.
-The first book in the series is one of the last to be published, forthcoming as The Bat.
-Until then, try Redbreast.
+The first book in the series, and one of the last to be published, is The Bat.
 NYPL has many of the books in ebook, audiobook and even large print versions.

 Smilla's Sense of Snow may be one of the greatest fiction books published in the 1990s but is least typical of the noir picks here.
 Although it is not a police procedural as such, Smilla is rich in the forensic detail of nature and incorporates many of the existential themes, issues of social inequality and injustice, and investigative suspense found in the Scandinoir tradition.
 Hoeg's vividly rendered landscapes enraptured readers all over the world, but the real draw was the [non-]detective native Greenlander Smilla, who like Lisbeth Salander, is an outsider with special abilities (she can read snow like a book).
 [Spoiler alert!]
 After examining the snow around the scene of a boy's accidental death, she sees that it is no accident, and so begins her amazing quest to find the truth.
 Smilla uncovers a grand scale conspiracy where the machinations of greed culminates in the murder of a small child.

-Although not all translated into English, the books of Danish author Jussi Adler-Olsen's Department Q series promise to be a unique treat.
+The first three books of Danish author Jussi Adler-Olsen's Department Q series are now available, even in large print.
 Try the first, Keeper of Lost Causes, a real page-turner about a politician who wakes up to find herself sealed in a pitch black cell.
 She strives to understand her abduction, survive, and plot her escape.
 Meanwhile, Detective Mørck, recently "promoted" to a basement room after his partner is killed, picks up the cold case and works it, aided by a mysterious janitor with latent gumshoe talents.
-The Department Q series is a departure in some ways from the genre as it is chock full of laugh-out-loud funny situations and oddball characters.
 As Keeper reaches its conclusion, it becomes an exercise in suspense and pathos which will leave you reeling.
-Hopefully more of this series will be forthcoming in English.
+The Department Q series is a departure from the genre in some ways, as it is chock full of laugh-out-loud funny situations, oddball characters, and deliciously sinister villains.

 Arnaldur Indriðason's Detective Erlendur series is popular around the globe, and not just for its local Icelandic flavor (boiled sheep's head for take-out anyone?).
 Erlendur is another hero in the mold of brooding, gruff, but humane detective with a dysfunctional family who resolutely pursues justice.
 Each book finds him coming closer to terms with his own past as he struggles to keep his present life together.
 The bleak Icelandic landscape in these books gets under your skin and stays there long after putting them down.
 But it is the reserved, yet humorous, interplay between Erlendur and his closely-knit investigative team (Elínborg and Sigurður Óli) that comprises the real charm of the Detective Erlendur series.
 Arnaldur's third book in the series, Jar City (a.k.a.
 Tainted Blood), is an absorbing mystery that was made into an excellent film version.
 In the ninth and tenth books (Outrage and Black Skies) Erlendur's partners (Elínborg and Sigurður Óli respectively) are the central characters.